isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Solar demonstrated their creative ideas expanding solar capacity by making use of more spaces in Singapore and implementing solar tracking to ensure that solar panels are always facing direct sunlight.
+    Team Solar demonstrated their creative ideas and proposed expanding solar capacity by making use of open seas through innovative automated devices like SolarSea (a solar boat installed with solar panels) and SolarSky (a self-powered UAV to guide SolarSea to open seas).
+These devices increase the capture of solar energy and allow for higher energy efficiency.
 </div>

 <br/>